InnovationLeap/website/public/content/en/super-mario-worker-project-changelog.md

 - Added All supported formats option to the level selection dialog.
 (2018-02-22)
 - Changed `F7` to resize the current level without clearing its contents (this feature may be unstable).
 The Create New Level function has been moved to `F5`, with revised warning text.
 (2018-02-22)
 ##### Editor
-- Added new enemies: Buzzy Beetle, Boo, Red Paratroopa, Blue Koopa, Blue Paratroopa, and Electro Coral.
+- Added new enemies: Buzzy Beetle, Boo, Red Paratroopa, Blue Koopa, Blue Paratroopa, and Electrified Coral.
 (2018-01-23)
 - Unlocked snowfield and desert backgrounds.
 (2018-01-25)
 - Unlocked new blocks including daytime snow grass.
 (2018-01-25)
 - Increased the maximum level size to 1920×1920.
 (2018-01-29)